davestephens/super-awesome-pub-quiz/rounds/not-the-national-curriculum.md

 ### 10.
 Q. Who was the first British doctor to invent a vaccine?
 Edward Jenner, William Harvey or Joseph Lister?

-B. Bonus point for correctly naming what the vaccine aimed to cure?
+BQ.
+Bonus point for correctly naming what the vaccine aimed to cure?

 A. Edward Jenner

-Bonus - Smallpox
+BA.
+Smallpox